DevExpress/testcafe/README.md

 ```

 **Easy to include in a continuous integration system**<br/>
-You can run TestCafe from a console, and its reports can be viewed in a CI system's interface
+You can run TestCafe from a console, and its reports can be viewed within CI systems (TeamCity, Jenkins, Travis & etc.)

-(TeamCity, Jenkins, Travis & etc.)
+# Love TestCafe Open-source Edition?
+Want to Record Tests without Writing JavaScript or TypeScript Code?

 ## TestCafe Studio: IDE for End-to-End Web Testing

-TestCafe works great for JavaScript developers, but at some point you will need to delegate testing tasks to your Q&A department.
-If that's the case and you are looking for a codeless way to record and maintain tests compatible with your existing infrastructure, check out [TestCafe Studio](https://www.devexpress.com/products/testcafestudio/?utm_source=github.com&utm_medium=referral&utm_campaign=tc-gh-ide) - a testing IDE built on top of the open-source TestCafe.
+TestCafe is the prefect choice for JavaScript developers and experienced Q&A teams.
+If you’d like to delegate testing to QA engineers and are looking for a code-free way to record and maintain tests compatible with your existing infrastructure, check out [TestCafe Studio](https://www.devexpress.com/products/testcafestudio/?utm_source=github.com&utm_medium=referral&utm_campaign=tc-gh-ide) - a testing IDE built atop the open-source version of TestCafe.

-Read the following article to learn how TestCafe Studio could fit into your workflow: [What's Better than TestCafe?
+Review the following article to learn how TestCafe Studio can fit into any workflow: [What's Better than TestCafe?
 TestCafe Studio](https://www.devexpress.com/products/testcafestudio/qa-end-to-end-web-testing.xml).

 ![Get Started with TestCafe Studio](https://raw.githubusercontent.com/DevExpress/testcafe/master/media/testcafe-studio-get-started.gif)